hystrath/hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical.md

   <tr>
     <td align="center"><dictkey>eta_s</dictkey></td>
     <td align="center"> - </td>
-    <td align="center">factor that enters in the calculation of the <a href="https://github.com/vincentcasseau/hyStrath/commit/f036d74297d3f91fcbeb05fa531a1c07ba71bde1">vibrational thermal conductivity</a> (this key is optional and is equal to <dictval>1.2</dictval> by default) </td>
+    <td align="center">factor that enters in the calculation of the <a href="https://github.com/vincentcasseau/hyStrath/commit/f036d74297d3f91fcbeb05fa531a1c07ba71bde1">vibrational thermal conductivity</a> (this key is optional and is equal to <dictval>1.2</dictval> by defaul) </td>
   </tr>
   <tr>
     <td align="center"><dictkey>noVibTemp</dictkey></td>